 Now the installed version of PHP is (at the time of writing)

-It contains some patchs from higher version of PHP, added by the community.
+It contains some patches from higher version of PHP, added by the community.

 This gives you extra time to update your code and support higher version of PHP before upgrading.